magomimmo/modern-cljs/doc/tutorial-11.md

 ## Catch early react istantly

-It's now time to see how we can improve the user experience of the `loginForm` by using some more DOM events and DOM manipulations features of Domina.
+It's now time to see how we can improve the user experience of the `loginForm` by using few more DOM events and DOM manipulations features of Domina.

-One of the first lesson I learnt 30 years ago, when I first started programming, it was that any error has to be catch and managed as soon as it manifests itself.
+One of the first lesson I learnt when I first started programming, it was that any error has to be catch and managed as soon as it manifests itself.

-Thanks to JS/Ajax that lesson can be relatively easily approached in our `loginForm` case.
-Here, *as soon as possible* it means that the syntactical correctness of the email and password typed in by the user can be verified ad soon as their input fields lose focus (i.e.
+That lesson can be relatively easily approached in our `loginForm` case.
+Here, *as soon as possible* it means that the syntactical correctness of the email and password typed in by the user should be verified as soon as their input fields lose focus (i.e.  *blur*).
-*blur*).

 ### Email/Password validators

 A pretty short specification could be the following: